 A reputational safeguard

-We firmly believe that honourable and transparent conduct improves and protects our reputation, credibility and standing with the public, regulators and institutions over time.
+We firmly believe that honourable and transparent conduct improves and protects our reputation, credibility and standing with the public, regulators and institutions over time which are fundamental assets for growing our business.

-This is why all conduct must be based on lawfulness, transparency, good sense and personal ethics, in accordance with our values, guiding principles and business procedures and with the knowledge needed not to expose the group to compliance or reputational risks.
+This is why all conduct must be based on lawfulness, transparency, good sense and personal ethics, in accordance with our values, guiding principles and business procedures and with the knowledge needed not to expose the Group to non-compliance and reputational risks.

 The values and principles set forth in the Code of Ethics are fundamental for the definition of a sound corporate governance system and the logical basis for the creation of an adequate internal control and risk management system.